How to Make the Best Pancakes From Scratch

 Pour batter into nonstick pancake molds or oiled metal cookie cutters for extra-fancy forms.

-Use pancakes and toppings to build a funny face.
+The kids will especially love the fun built into these whimsical pancakes.
 This adorable monkey is made with one big pancake, one medium pancake, and four small pancakes.
 Add banana slices for the ears; nut butter, coconut, and chocolate chips for eyes.
 An almond and raisins form the nose and mouth.
+And for an extra special treat, try these Cookie Pancakes.

 Pancakes for Every Lifestyle

-Whether you're eating gluten-free, paleo, or just want to take pancakes in a healthier direction, we've got the pancake recipe you're looking for.
+Whether you're eating gluten-free, vegan, paleo, keto, or just want to take pancakes in a healthier direction, we've got the pancake recipe you're looking for.

 - Delicious Gluten-Free Pancakes (pictured above) are made with rice flour, tapioca flour, and, well, check out the recipe to get all the ingredients.
 Then, watch the video for Delicious Gluten-Free Pancakes.